-Advance your career
+Advance your career.

 The Education Specialist in Secondary Education program (formerly certificate of advanced graduate studies) at Worcester State University offers advanced study in education with a disciplinary focus to teachers in grades 5–12, curriculum leaders, international students, and those interested in educational research—all of whom have a master’s degree in education, a cognate area, or a field related to their teaching license.

-Our program offers you a wide range of disciplinary focus areas, including bilingual, multicultural, and English as a Second Language; biology; educational leadership; English; history; humanities; international and comparative education; mathematics; multi-literacies in content area, technological, and visual literacies; reading; Spanish; and STEM.
+The program offers you a wide range of disciplinary focus areas, including bilingual, multicultural, and English as a Second Language; biology; educational leadership; English; history; humanities; international and comparative education; mathematics; multi-literacies in content area, technological, and visual literacies; reading; Spanish; and STEM.

-Program of study
+Program of Study

 Requirements of the Program

-- Minimum of 30 credits plus Comprehensive Exam or Professional Portfolio (2 credits)
+- Minimum of 30 credits plus comprehensive exam or professional portfolio (2 credits)

-- Education Foundations (3 cr.)
+- Education Foundations (3 credits)

-- Secondary Education (6–9 cr.)
+- Secondary Education (6–9 credits)

-- Disciplinary Focus (12–15 cr.)
+- Disciplinary Focus (12–15 credits)

-- Research Design and Methodology (3 cr.)
+- Research Design and Methodology (3 credits)

-- Research Project (3–6 cr.)
+- Research Project (3–6 credits)